Benefits of early math experiences add up While literacy is often seen as a cornerstone to...

 Report Cards That Encourage Family Engagement

-Teachers can email parents Math Shelf Report Cards by visiting www.mathshelf.com/dashboard and selecting the For Parents link.
-Report cards measure children's math knowledge against state math standards for PreK and Kindergarten and are delivered to parents in the Fall, Winter, and Spring.
+Teachers can email parents Math Shelf Report Cards by visiting www.mathshelf.com/dashboard and selecting the Parents link.
+Report cards measure children's math knowledge in the Fall, Winter & Spring for PreK and Kindergarten.

 PreK Math Shelf Report Card